iOS Custom Precision Drill: Build Repeatable Shot Groups

 • the most recent group size

-• changes from the previous stage
+• change from the previous stage

-• whether the goal was met
+• whether your goal was met

 • overall success rate